polettix/dibs/README.md

   definitions inside the same `dibs.yml` file, e.g. to build base images.
 This is useful only when `keep` is set to a true value, otherwise it is ignored.

-- `step`: the name of the step that should be provided to dibspacks when calling their `detect`/`operate` programs.
+- `step`: the name of the step (it can e.g. be retrieved in `args` by setting an associative array like `type: step_name`).
 By default it is the same as the identifier of the definition.

 - `tags`: additional tags for the generated image.
 This is useful only when `keep` is set to a true value, otherwise it is ignored.